cozy/cozy-stack/doc/architecture.md

 ### Real-time `/real-time`

-This endpoint can be use to subscribe for real-time events.
+This endpoint can be used to subscribe for real-time events.
 An application that shows items of a specific doctype can listen for this doctype to be notified of all the changes for this doctype.
 For example, the calendar app can listen for all the events and if a synchronization with the mobile adds a